photoprism/photoprism-docs/docs/getting-started/docker-compose.md

   - "/var/lib/photoprism:/photoprism/originals/library"
 ```

-!!! note
-    Please verify file system permissions before starting to index:
-    Originals must be readable while the storage folder must be readable and writeable.

 The *import* folder points to `~/Import` by default, so that you can easily access it.
 If you don't need this feature, e.g. because you manage all files manually or
 use a different tool for importing, you can safely remove the volume.
 Using import is strictly